-- A list of medications that you and your loved ones take, along with at least a week’s supply of your regular medications and medical supplies.
-Be sure to include a list of instructions, doctors’ orders and dosage recommendations in case you need assistance communicating with others.
+- Medications - Keep a list of medications that you and your loved ones take, along with at least a week’s supply of your regular medications and medical supplies.
+If you regularly take insulin or another medication that requires refrigeration, make sure to keep a small cooler that you can easily fill with ice handy.
+Also, be sure to include a list of instructions, doctors’ orders and dosage recommendations in case you need assistance communicating with others.
 In the case of a prolonged evacuation, patients with chronic conditions treated by high risk controlled substances are advised to carry a pharmacy print out and letter from their doctor when seeking refills out of state.

-- Extra batteries for items like hearing aids, radios and flashlights.
+- Batteries – Stock up on extra batteries for everyday items like hearing aids, radios and flashlights.

-- A first aid kit with items like ace bandages, Band-Aids and personal hygiene items.
+- First Aid Kit – Stock (or restock) your first aid kit.
+Make sure to include ace bandages, Band-Aids and personal hygiene items.

-- A two day supply of non-perishable foods like peanut butter, protein bars, canned goods, meal replacement shakes and cheese crackers.
+- Food – Pack a two day supply of non-perishable foods like peanut butter, protein bars, canned goods, meal replacement shakes and cheese crackers.

-- A communication plan – In addition to having your mobile phone and a back-up battery, talk with family or friends ahead of time to develop a plan.
+- Communication plan – In addition to having your mobile phone and a back-up battery, talk with family or friends ahead of time to develop a plan.
 Designate a place to meet up with them in the event you are unable to reach them by phone.

-By taking the necessary steps now, you can ensure that you are prepared for all possibilities once hurricane season arrives.
-For more information on how to prepare yourself and your family for a hurricane, click HERE.
+By taking the necessary steps now, you can ensure that you are prepared for anything that might happen during hurricane season.